ToyotaCRDL/mahos/docs/source/overview.rst

 What is this?
 -------------

-Mahos is a library to create distributed measurement control system.
+MAHOS is a library to create distributed measurement control system.
 Researchers have to setup automated measurement system involving many instruments and computers, which sometimes becomes quite time-consuming, painful experience.
 This library tries to help ease these struggles by providing extensible framework.